 The NRC periodically publishes a report on waste burial charges.
 The report, called NUREG 1307 Report on Waste Burial Charges, gives current estimates of waste disposal costs for decommissioning of nuclear power plants.
 Historical data is also provided in the report, allowing a trend line for costs to be estimated.
-The most recent version of the report, NUREG-1307 Revision 18, was released in February 2021.
+The most recent version of the report, NUREG-1307 Revision 18, was released in February 2021 and a preliminary report, NUREG-1307 Revision 19, was published in 2022.